astralfrontier/chaosfrontier-org-wiki/cct/inventory.md

 * "A war story about good and evil space knights"
 * "A landmark that would appear in a comic-book superhero city"

 > **Don't** try to write your _ending_ pitch!
 The process you're going through will help you get there.
-Just write the parts you're already sure of.
+Only write the parts you're already sure of.
 {.is-warning}

 ## The Menu